How the IPA is Governed

 The Insolvency Service is the oversight regulator of the insolvency profession

-The overarching aim of the Insolvency Service and the IPA is to ensure that those affected by the work of insolvency practitioners have confidence that the regulatory regime encourages best practice and deals effectively and consistently with any poor performance or misconduct.
+The overarching aim of the Insolvency Service and the IPA is to ensure the highest regulatory standards so that those affected by the work of insolvency practitioners have confidence that the regulatory regime encourages best practice and deals effectively and consistently with any poor performance or misconduct.

 The Insolvency Service has published guidance to assist in the Recognised Professional Bodies’ (RPBs) compliance with the regulatory objectives.
 This can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/482904/Guidanceforpublication.pdf

 Of the four regulators, the IPA is the largest by volume of work covered.

 The RPBs are recognised as bodies which authorise and regulate insolvency practitioners as set out in the Insolvency Act 1986 (IA86).
 The Small Business Enterprise and Employment Act 2015 introduced a range of proportionate oversight sanctions into the IA86, which enables the Secretary of State for Business, Energy and Industrial Strategy to:

 - direct an RPB to take action or to refrain from taking a particular course of action;

 - impose a financial penalty on an RPB;

 - issue a reprimand to an RPB; and